 A fibroid is a noncancerous tumor composed of muscle and fibrous tissue.
+It is located in the uterus.

 Fibroids can cause pain, abnormal vaginal bleeding, constipation, repeated miscarriages, and an urge to urinate frequently or urgently.